Ellipse Based Shape Parameters edit page

 The basic command for fitting ellipses is fitEllipse

-The returned variable omega is the angle describing the rotation of the ellipses and a and b are the length of the longest and shortest half axis.
-The midpoints of the ellipses can be computed by the command grains.centroid.
+The returned variable c is the centroid of the grains, a and b are of type vector3d and are longest and shortest half axes.
 Note, that the ellipses are scaled such that the area of the ellipse coincides with the actual grain area.
 Alternatively, one can also scale the ellipse to fit the boundary length by using the option boundary.

 Long and Short Axes

-Lets colorize the grains by their apect ratio and plot on top the long axis directions:
+Lets colorize the grains by their aspect ratio and plot on top the long axis directions:

 % visualize the aspect ratio